gospodinp/torei-rpg/rules.md

 ##### Complicated Connections
 You're socially vulnerable, and your [Relationships] tend to be messy.
 You may have gone to Torei to get away from someone, or to try and heal a bond with others who came before you.

+### Stellanova's Background {.example}

+Stella's competent, but her background isn't particularly special or troubled.
+Her friends tend to drag her into messy situations, which suggests [Complicated Connections] as the best option.

 ## Stats